 Lactose Intolerance vs. FODMAP Intolerance: What's the Difference?

 Most people who react to dairy assume they're lactose intolerant.
 They cut out milk and ice cream, feel partly better, and settle into that label.
-Then they eat a bowl of pasta with garlic and onion, or a few spoons of lentils, or an apple, and they're bloated again.
-And they're confused, because the dairy was supposed to be the problem.
+Then a bowl of pasta with garlic and onion, a few spoons of lentils, or an apple brings the bloating back, and the dairy theory stops holding up.

 How lactose fits into the FODMAP picture

-The D is disaccharides, and in the FODMAP diet the disaccharide of interest is lactose: the sugar in milk.
-When you're lactose intolerant, your small intestine doesn't make enough lactase (the enzyme that splits lactose into glucose and galactose so you can absorb it).
+When a person is lactose intolerant, the small intestine doesn't make enough lactase (the enzyme that splits lactose into glucose and galactose so it can be absorbed).
 Undigested lactose moves into the large intestine, pulls in water, and gets fermented by gut bacteria.
 The result is the classic lineup: bloating, gas, cramping, and diarrhea, usually within a few hours of a dairy meal.
 The NIDDK and Cleveland Clinic both describe the mechanism the same way.

-That mechanism (unabsorbed sugar getting fermented in the colon) is exactly the same mechanism that drives symptoms from the other FODMAP groups.
+That mechanism (unabsorbed sugar fermenting in the colon) is the same one driving symptoms from the other FODMAP groups.
 Fructans in wheat, garlic, and onion.
 Galacto-oligosaccharides in beans and lentils.
 Excess fructose in apples and honey.
 Polyols in stone fruit and sugar-free gum.
 They all end up unabsorbed in the colon, pull water in, and get fermented.
 Same plumbing, different sugar.

 This is why lactose intolerance and broader FODMAP intolerance feel identical from the outside.
 The symptoms don't tell you which group triggered them.
 Only the food pattern does.